 Our Student Committee oversees the development of our student programs including recruiting, hiring and mentoring of our students.

-Feel free to contact our Student Committee chair with questions regarding our firm or programs.
+Feel free to contact a member of our Student Committee chair with questions regarding our firm or programs.